• Skip to primary navigation

 • Spread the blanched fiddleheads on a cookie sheet lined with parchment, making sure they are spread out in an even layer.

 • Place the tray in the freezer and let the fiddleheads freeze.
-About 30 minutes.
+They should take about 30 minutes to get solid frozen.

 • Place the frozen fiddleheads in a ziploc feezer bag, or if you have the option, vacuum seal the fiddleheads.
 Label and date the bags.